sethzhangjs/sethzhangjs/README.md

 -->

 💬 About me:
-- BEng in Software Engineering @SDU 24'
+- BE in Software Engineering @Shandong Univeristy 24'
 - Previous RA @Wei Lab, SDE intern @Bosch
 - Applying for MS/MEng in the US.